-The level of the sustainability index average is color-coded to match the equivalent data management maturity level.
-The data management maturity level section displays the maturity level as defined in the ANDS’s Research Data Management Framework: Capability Maturity Guide: Level 1: Initial (environment is not stable enough to support data management; few individuals have expertise and infrastructure is disorganized), Level 2: Development (the researcher increasingly recognizes the lower level/easier best practices; DM process is under development), Level 3: Defined (the researcher is further defining their DM practices), Level 4: Managed (DM is seen as important at an organizational level and is more coordination between researcher and other organizational IT units), and Level 5: Optimizing.

 The bottom of the sheet contains a chart of action statements.
 The chart includes actionable recommendations targeting improvements for DM.
 Each best practice statement from the interview questions sheet has a corresponding action statement.
 The best practice a researcher is not doing is marked with “X.” These are the basis for DM improvement recommendations.
 The phases are customizable and can be moved around as the consultant sees fit.
 In our consulting approach, we avoid placing too many actions in any phase, which in turn may put researchers more at ease with improving practices.